 - He-Man and the Masters of the Universe (1983) and She-Ra: Princess of Power used pretty much the same body and face types in nearly all the adult female chacters, particularly the Action Girls, to the point where the best way to tell them apart was by their clothes and hair.

 - Similarly, the DCAU's character designs come in two flavors, generally speaking: Male and Female.
-Naturally, male characters deviate from the norm more often, such as the Flash (who is thinner and has much more narrow shoulders than, say, Superman).
+This was at its most pronounced throughout Justice League, particularly the JLU seasons.
+There's a subset of the "male" character design that is basically "skinnier male", which isn't seen as often.
 Females mostly have the same face, with different hairstyles keeping them distinct.

 - Every girl in Winx Club has almost exact same body shape, what sets them apart from each other are their different hairstyles and skin color.
 Tecna is slightly shorter than the other girls which makes her slightly different from them.
 The same goes for the males.